DennisJMurphy/possibilism/DEVLOG.md

+## [2025-07-25]
+- started debug wip

 ## [2025-07-24]
-- blocked by payment issues with apple
+- blocked by payment issues with apple - no ios deployment possible
-- deployed to android
+- deployed to android successfully, started testing

 ## [2025-07-23]
 - added an icon and a splash screen